unrealists/juno-hiring-challenge/readme.md

 }
 ```

-## Task Specifications
+## Task Requirements

+Your application should meet the following requirements:

-1. **Loading the App**: When the site is opened, SvelteKit's server-side rendering (SSR) should preload the initial whereabouts of the vehicles.
+1. **Rendering**: Utilize SvelteKit's server-side rendering (SSR) to preload the initial locations of the vehicles when the application loads.

-2. **Fetching Data**: The client app should make regular requests to the '/api/routes/:id' endpoint to fetch the current GPS location of each vehicle and accordingly update the position of markers on the map.
+2. **Fetching Data**: Periodically fetch the real-time locations of each vehicle from the '/api/routes/:id' endpoint and update the vehicle markers on the map accordingly.

-3. **Visualizing Data**: Each vehicle should be plotted on the map using a moving marker.
-The marker moves to reflect the vehicle's updated location.
+3. **Visualizing Data**: Each vehicle's real-time location should be plotted on the map using a moving marker.

-4. **Extra feature**: The user should be able to click on a individual vehicle marker to load a tooltip information about the vehicle (e.g. name, plate number, driver, load id etc.).
+4. **User Interaction**: Enable a tooltip display with detailed information (name, plate number, driver, load id, etc.) when a user clicks on a vehicle marker.

-5. **TypeScript**: The entire application should be written utilizing TypeScript for static type checking.
-Appropriate types must be defined for handling data and props throughout the app.
+5. **TypeScript**: Use TypeScript for static type checking in the application.

-## MapGL /LeafletJS
+## Bonus Tasks

-While MapGL is suggested for rendering map visuals, you have the autonomy to use another library of your choice, such as LeafletJS, if you prefer.
+To level up your submission, you can implement the following additional tasks:

+1. **PostgreSQL Integration**: Shift from using a static route path file to load vehicle and route data from a PostgreSQL database.

+2. **Docker Compose Setup**: Use Docker Compose to set up and run your PostgreSQL database and application.
+Provide a `docker-compose.yml` that starts a PostgreSQL service and (if you can) a service for the web application too.

-## Submission & Evaluation
+## Submission Guidelines

-To submit your solution, please follow these steps:

-1. **Fork** this repository
+1. Fork this repository
-2. **Clone** the forked repository into your local environment
+2. Clone your forked repository into your local environment
-3. Develop your solution
+3. Build your solution
-4. **Push** your final changes
+4. Push your changes to your forked repository
-5. Create a **Pull Request** in this repository for review
+5. Submit a pull request to this repository for review

-Your submission will be assessed on its fulfillment of the requirements, code quality, and organization, as well as the accurate use of TypeScript.
+Your submission will be evaluated based on how well you meet the requirements, your code structure and organization, and your use of TypeScript.

-## Good luck!
+Good luck!